sous-chefs/freebsd/README.md

 - template-based: specifying a source will write it to the correct destination with no change;
 - options hash: if a options hash is passed instead, it will be merged on top of default and current options, and the result will be written back.

-Note that the options hash take simple options names as keys and a boolean as value; when saving to file, this is converted to the format that FreeBSD ports expect:
+Options hash take simple option names as keys and boolean as values; when saving to file, this is converted to the format that FreeBSD ports expect:

 Option Key Name | Option Value | Options File
 --------------- | ------------ | -------------------
-APACHE          | true         | WITH_APACHE=true
+MAILHEAD        | true         | OPTIONS_FILE_SET+=MAILHEAD
-APACHE          | false        | WITHOUT_APACHE=true
+MAILHEAD        | false        | OPTIONS_FILE_UNSET+=MAILHEAD

+IMPORTANT!!!
+Only boolean values are supported now, for packages with radio options (like sqlite3) please use the template-based way.

 #### Actions